 One commonly asked question I hear is, “How many MLB teams are there?”
 While the number of teams has grown since the beginning, I thought I would make a list of all the teams, when they started, and where they play.

-Inside each league, the teams are separated into 3 different divisions.
+Inside each league, the teams are separated into 3 different divisions with 5 teams in each division.
 The teams are generally put into the division that fits the city geographically.

 Here is how the divisions are broken down.